unlock-protocol/unlock/unlock-protocol-com/blog/cohort-3-grantees.md

 AND if you already have an idea for an integration using Unlock, please submit your project [proposal here](https://share.hsforms.com/1gAdLgNOESNCWJ9bJxCUAMwbvg22).

 Unlock Protocol is driven by and for our community.
-We’re here to help YOU build the future path of blockchain technology and together we’ll explore all that’s possible with community and decentralization as our core foundations.
+We’re here to help YOU build the future path of blockchain technology.
+Together we’ll explore all that’s possible with community and decentralization as our core foundations.
 [Join the conversation](https://unlock.community/).